SUSE/hackweek/README.md

 * Design mockups of the Rails app are in the design directory.
 * There are some tools in the tool directory.
 * Data of past hackweeks is in the archive directory.
-* The source of the [old webpage](http://suse.github.io/hackweek/) is in the gh-pages branch.